-Winston Churchill’s wife, Clementine, was a formidable woman, Deanna O’Connor delves into her interesting early years and impressive achievements on the anniversary of this powerhouse couple's wedding.
+On this day, Sept 12, in 1908, Winston Churchill married his beloved, Clementine Hozier.
+Clementine was a formidable woman, here Deanna O’Connor delves into her interesting early years and impressive achievements.

 Behind every great man is a great woman,” or so the saying goes.
 Former English Prime Minister Winston Churchill is indisputably one of history’s greats.
 But what of the woman behind him?
 Churchill’s wife, Clementine, or Clementine Ogilvy Spencer Churchill, Baroness Spencer-Churchill, GBE, to give her full title, is a fascinating character in British history.